(For the 2008 Perfume Retrospective, please see yesterday's post)

 Gorgeous, sexy, rosy, spicy, woodsy.
 Lasts forever.
 It's the very late drydown that I'm not yet sure about.
 It loses some of the mouthwatering quality for more wood.
 Still beautiful, though.

-Carnation (Mona Di Orio)- I think I can live without it, after all.
+Carnation (Mona Di Orio)- Can I live without it, after all?
 This one must be tested and re-tested on skin, as what you get on a scent strip would lead you to pull a Luca Turin and hate hate hate it.
 My skin loves it, most of the time.
-Occasionally it turns into something boring and bland like a low-grade musk.
-Other times it's lovely.
+We all know where that leads.

-Oriental Brulant (Guerlain)- The only one out of the three Elixirs I like.
+Oriental Brulant (Guerlain)- The only one out of the three Elixirs I like so far.
 The problem?
 My skin makes it very very sweet.
 Even Isaac, the cutest SA at Saks 5th Avenue had to comment on this.
 The drydown is so Shalimar-like (just without the interesting parts) when I wear it that it's more than a little redundant, especially at $250 per bottle.

 White Patchouli (Tom Ford)- No can do.
 The rose-jasmine combo in the middle turns sour on my skin every time I try.